You can achieve a high-quality user interface by combining 3 design process models:

 Of course, one iteration (that is, a single redesign, for a total of 2 design versions) is still better than shipping your best guess without usability-derived improvements.
 But experience shows that the first redesign will have many remaining usability problems, which is why it's best to plan for at least 2 iterations.

 More iterations are better: I've never seen anyone iterate so much that there were no usability improvements to be had from the last iterations.
 In my research 18 years ago, measured usability improved by 38% per iteration.
 These metrics came from traditional application development; if we look at websites, improvements are typically bigger.
+In a newer case study, the targeted KPI improved by 233% across 6 iterations (7 design versions = 6 iterations between versions), corresponding to 22% per iteration.
+The key lesson from this latter case study is that it's best to keep iterating, because you can keep piling on the gains.

 To get many iterations within a limited budget and timeline, you can use discount usability methods: create paper prototypes for the early design versions, planning about 1 day per iteration.
 In later versions, you can gradually proceed to higher-fidelity renderings of the user interface, but there's no reason to worry about fine details of the graphics in early stages, when you're likely to rip the entire workflow apart between versions.